 Your body is full of joints, where two or more bones meet and move.
 These bony surfaces are covered by smooth, hard cartilage, which can develop defects through wear and tear, disease, or injury.

-Arthritic pain is achy and is typically worse in the morning or after prolonged periods of rest.
+Arthritic pain is achy and is typically worse in the morning or after prolonged rest.
 It can make it difficult if not impossible to be active.

 Evaluating Arthritis Pain